kinow/kinoshita.eti.br/_pages/movies.md

 title: 'Movies'
 layout: page
 permalink: "/movies/"
+note: "Some of the movies I have watched so far.
+Suggestions are welcome."
 ---

-Some of the movies I have watched so far.
-Suggestions are welcome.

 * 10,000 BC (2008)
 * 100 Yen Love (2014)